schnatterer/rooted-graphene/README.md

 ### Installation

-It seems that [since 2025032500](https://github.com/schnatterer/rooted-graphene/issues/89) all first time installations (not the OTA updates later!) encounter an error on boot saying `Device is corrupt.
+It seems that [since 2025032500](https://github.com/schnatterer/rooted-graphene/issues/89) all first time installations (not the OTA updates later!) have encountered an error on boot saying `Device is corrupt.
 It can't be trusted`.

 A lot of reports in the issues suggest that the most successful way to avoid it is to follow the instructions below until you encounter the error and then sideload the OTA *before* flashing custom keys.

-See [this](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-3128121844) and [that](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-2986363782) comment for details.
+See [this](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-3128121844) and [that](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-2986363782) comments for details.

 [Maybe it would be even simpler to just `adb sideload` the rooted-graphene OTA straight after GrapehenOS](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-3128121844).
 If you are feeling courageous to try please report back via discussions or a PR to this README.